 wide(r) input files, a statement continuation mark (4.0);

-• Current plans: versions 3.4 and 3.6 are stable, and should be available and supported for some time yet (minimal fixes as need be); in contrast, qgraf-4.0.4 is mainly a showcase development version (a previously announced feature should be released later, with some ‘patch version’); the tentative interface protocol is described in the respective documentation.
+Current plans: versions 3.4 and 3.6 are stable, and should be available and supported for some time yet (minimal fixes as need be); in contrast, qgraf-4.0.5 is a development version, although it is very nearly ready for actual use.
+I will be back online in a few days, sorry.

 Qgraf is based on the method described in the following paper: